marcin-nedza/Commander/README.md

 ```
 ## ⚙️ Configuration

-Commander.nvim stores keybindings and commands in a JSON file at:
+Commander.nvim stores by default keybindings and commands in a JSON file at:
-~/.local/share/nvim/test/commands.json
+~/.local/share/nvim/commander.json

+This can be changed in config file.

 The format supports **project-specific** commands.
 Here's an example:

 ````json